 All vegetables must be prepared by pureeing, cooking, or fermenting because dogs lack the necessary tools to effectively digest and absorb the nutrients in whole vegetables.

 Grains are another form of starchy carbohydrate.
-There is some controversy surrounding grains, however there are certain situations where they prove beneficial.
+While there is some controversy surrounding grains, there are certain situations where they can prove beneficial.
 Similar to root vegetables, grains provide sufficient amounts of starch for energy which makes them a beneficial ingredient to lean raw diets.

 There are many types of grains and the amount of starch will vary between them.
 Common grains include oats, wheat, barley, quinoa, and rice; however, there are many others in addition to the options listed here.

 Grain Free is not Carb Free